 On the dashboard, a switch position is provided for a 3rd PTO.
-The wiring for the 3rdPTO operation cannot be prepared ex-factory.
-For the wiring, use can be made of the reserve wires in the body application connector.
+The wiring for the 3rdPTO operation is prepared ex-factory and goes directly to the PTO3-valve without controlling by the BBM.
 An additional warning lamp can be fitted on the heater panel, beside the 2nd radio recess.